t-keazirian/HTTPServer/README.md

 ## To Run the App:

-Ensure you are in the correct folder - `/echo-server/EchoServer`
+1. Ensure you are in the correct folder: `/echo-server/EchoServer.UI`

-Type `dotnet run` in your command line prompt
+2. Type `dotnet run` in your command line prompt

+**Alternatively**, you can run the app from the root directory with the command `dotnet run --project EchoServer.UI/EchoServer.UI.csproj`

+## Testing:

+This project uses xUnit.net for testing.
+Visit [this][5] website for more information and how to use xUnit.net.

-## To Run the Tests:
+### To Run the Tests:

-Ensure you are in the correct folder `/echo-server/EchoServer.Tests`
+1. Ensure you are in the correct folder: `/echo-server/EchoServer.Tests`

-Type `dotnet test` in your command line prompt
+2. Type `dotnet test` in your command line prompt

+**Alternatively**, you can run the tests from the root directory with the command `dotnet test EchoServer.Tests/EchoServer.Tests.csproj`

 [1]: https://github.com/8thlight/apprenticeship_syllabus/blob/4ac3c45640ca506038cfe5cd0a8562a65634f8e7/shared_resources/projects/http_server/01_beginner/echo_server.md
 [2]: https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet